Chwilka...

 You'll also need the seller to hand over the dowód rejestracyjny (registration certificate) and the karta pojazdu (vehicle card), if one was issued.
 Without these, registration transfer is impossible.

 One critical detail: from the date of purchase, you have 30 days to re-register the vehicle in your name at the Wydział Komunikacji.
-Miss this deadline and you'll face a fine — currently 250 PLN for individuals (as of 2024 regulations, with increases possible under 2025 amendments).
+(Only businesses that trade in vehicles get a longer, 90-day window.)
+Miss this deadline and you'll face a fine.
+Note that the obligation is now to register the vehicle — the older option of merely "notifying" the office of a purchase has been tightened, so don't rely on outdated advice.

 Importing a Car from Abroad — Additional Requirements